Dog Itching After Grooming: Causes, Treatment, and When to See a Vet

 There are several reasons your dog might itch after a grooming session:

-| Cause | Symptoms | Onset Time |
+| Cause | Symptoms | When it starts |

 |---|---|---|

-| Razor Burn | Redness, small bumps, irritation in clipped areas | Immediate to 2 hours |
+| Razor burn | Redness, small bumps, irritation in clipped areas | Immediate to 2 hours |

-| Shampoo Allergy | Generalised itching, redness, hives | Within 24 hours |
+| Shampoo allergy | Itching all over, redness, hives | Within 24 hours |

-| Dry Skin | Flaky skin, mild itching, dull coat | 24-48 hours |
+| Dry skin | Flaky skin, mild itching, dull coat | 24-48 hours |

-| Hot Spots | Moist, red, painful sores from excessive scratching | 24-72 hours |
+| Hot spots | Moist, red, painful sores from scratching | 24-72 hours |

-| Contact Dermatitis | Redness, swelling, blisters from chemical contact | Immediate to 6 hours |
+| Contact dermatitis | Redness, swelling, blisters from chemical contact | Immediate to 6 hours |

 Razor burn (also called clipper burn) occurs when clippers are:

-- Dull or damaged (pulling hair instead of cutting cleanly)
+- Dull or damaged

-- Too hot from friction (overheating during use)
+- Too hot from use

-- Used with too short a blade (#30 or #40 blades can irritate sensitive skin)
+- Used with too short a blade

 - Pushed too hard against the skin